eigenlucy/Voices-In-The-Radio-PUBLIC-/README.md

 # Voices-In-The-Radio-PUBLIC-
-A system agnostic process for fine tuning openai GPT models based on the workflow used in our Opensauce 2024 project
+A system agnostic guide to fine tuning openai GPT models based on the workflow used in our Opensauce 2024 project "Voices in the Radio"